-dry-view is a simple, standalone view rendering system built around functional view controllers and templates. dry-view allows you to model your views as stateless transformations, accepting user input and returning your rendered view.
+dry-view is a simple, standalone view rendering system built around functional view controllers and templates. dry-view allows you to model your views as transformations, accepting user input and returning your rendered view.

 Use dry-view if: